davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 ### Comparison with major-element thermometry {#sec:temperature-significance}

-Rare-earth exchange thermometry shows the samples as divided into the same two groupings of temperatures as those found by major-element thermometry.
+Rare-earth exchange thermometry shows the samples as divided into the same two temperature groupings as those found by major-element thermometry.
 REE temperatures measured for the low-temperature cohort are most comparable to the TA98 results [@fig:ree_temperatures].
 Given that the TA98 method has been found to perform best among the pyroxene-exchange thermometers by
-@Nimis2010, it seems likely that both the TA98 and REE temperatures show long-term equilibrium with no significant thermal perturbations.
+@Nimis2010, both the TA98 and REE temperatures likely show long-term equilibrium with no significant thermal perturbations.
 For the high-temperature cohort, particularly samples CK-4 and CK-6, the REE method shows significantly higher equilibration temperatures than TA98.